 Space is limited to 12 fly fishers per trip to provide the maximum quality experience.
 A 50% deposit confirms your spot.

 Estancia Laguna Verde

-As some of you might already be aware I spend two spectacular weeks this past April at Estancia Laguna Verde chasing the monster rainbows of Lago Strobel.
+As some of you might already be aware each year I spend at least one week at Estancia Laguna Verde chasing the monster rainbows of Lago Strobel.
 Better known in some circles as Jurassic Lake.
 A place where trout average 15lbs.
 In addition to Lago Strobel we also have access to smaller more intimate Laguna's or small lakes.
 Depending on the specific Laguna you have the opportunity to catch trophy rainbow, brown and brook trout up to 10lbs.

 If you enjoy stillwater fly fishing then Lago Strobel and Estancia Laguna Verde should be on your bucket list.
 Lago Strobel rainbows average 10-12 lbs, fish 13-20 lbs are common, almost every week of the season fish over 20 lbs are caught and, fish over 25 lbs are caught each year.
 A good friend joined me this year.
 He caught and released numerous fish including three fish that weighed 18, 20 and 22 pounds!

 This is primarily a walk and wade destination.
 The guides drive you to various spots along the 14 plus miles of shoreline the lodge currently has access to.